SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 ### Remarks

-We expect the most used vCPU:RAM[GiB] ratio to be 1:4.
+We expect the most used vCPU\:RAM[GiB] ratio to be 1:4.

 Note that all vCPUs of SCS standard flavors are oversubscribed — the smallest `1L-1` flavor allows for heavy oversubscription (note the `L`), and thus can be offered very